ExtensityAI/symbolicai/README.md

 res = sym.compose()
 ```

-To configure an engine, we can use the `command` method.
+To configure an engine, we can forward commands through `Expression` objects by using the `command` method.
+The `command` method passes on configurations (as `**kwargs`) to the engines and change functionalities or parameters.
+The functionalities depend on the respective engine.

 In this example, we will enable `verbose` mode, where the engine will print out the methods it is executing and the parameters it is using.
 This is useful for debugging purposes:

 ```python
 sym = Symbol('Hello World!')